tdilauro/Simplified-wiki/MultipleAuthenticationMechanisms.md

 Currently AuthenticationProviders are instantiated from site config.
 After this work is done, they will be instantiated from the database.

+# Known libraries

+We now know a few things about how different libraries authenticate patrons.

+* NYPL authenticates all patrons through Millenium Patron.
+Patrons with certain values for the `P TYPE[p47]` field are restricted to certain classes of books.
+* Open Ebooks can authenticate patrons through Clever or through FirstBook.
+* The Ferguson, CT library authenticates all patrons through SIP2.
+Only patrons whose barcodes start with 2111800 have borrowing privileges.
+* The LION consortium authenticates all patrons through Millenium Patron.
+The value of a patron's CCARD[p46] field determine the patron's home library within the consortium.
+* The LCI consortium authenticates all patrons through Millenium Patron.
+The first five characters of a patron's barcode determine the patron's home library within the consortium.
+* The Bibliomation consortium authenticates all patrons through SIP2.
+The value of the AQ field determines the patron's home library within the consortium.

+We also know a few things about how different libraries authorize patrons.

+* In general, patrons lose borrowing privileges if they are blocked or if they accrue excessive fines.
+* Although all Sierra libraries use the `MBLOCK[p56]` field to convey block status, different ILS installations have different rules about which values for `MBLOCK[p56]` mean the patron has lost borrowing privileges.
+* Rules about what dollar amount constitutes an "excessive" fine seem to be set ILS-wide, meaning that different libraries within a consortium do not have latitude to change this number.
+* NYPL uses the `P TYPE[p47]` field to control access to different types of books.
+For example, your `P TYPE[p47]` may restrict you to borrowing childrens' books.

 # Existing authentication providers

 Here are the current AuthenticationProviders along with the values you need to configure them.